 Especially these days, the one certainty about tomorrow seems to be uncertainty.
 The same applies to Procurement.
 Do you really know what tomorrow’s requirements will be?
 Or which idea will give you a competitive advantage?

-The acceleration of innovation at Meritor was possible because the team was able to configure their technology to support their unique approach to NPI, which gave them an edge over competitors.
+The acceleration of innovation at Meritor was possible because the team was able to configure the Ivalua Platform to support their unique approach to NPI, which gave them an edge over competitors.
 Sprint could not have run forward auctions on their huge volume of used handsets if their technology did not scale beyond typical reverse auction volumes and not be able to run forward auctions.

 And remember that the right technology and right people compliment each other.
 Good technology attracts good people and good people will maximize the potential of good technology.